 Step 3: Validation and potentially operational adjustment.
-The operational adjustment is meant to be used sporadically, only once per CB, and systematically justified and documented.
+The operational adjustment is meant to be used sporadically, only once per CNE, and systematically justified and documented.

 CWE TSOs intend a regular update, at least once a year, of the FRM values using the same principles.
-Exceptional events9 may trigger an accelerated FRM re-assessment in a shorter time frame, but in all cases one should keep in mind that for statistical representativeness, the new context integrated into new FRM values needs to be encompassed in several months of data.
+Exceptional events may trigger an accelerated FRM re-assessment in a shorter time frame, but in all cases one should keep in mind that for statistical representativeness, the new context integrated into new FRM values needs to be encompassed in several months of data.

 In practice, FRM values have been computed end of 2012 on the basis of the winter 2010-2011 and summer 2011 period.
-The graphical overview below displays the FRM values associated to the main active CBs of the internal parallel run of 2012.
-One can basically notice here that:
+The graphical overview below displays the FRM values associated to the main active

-9 Exceptional events could be: important modification of the grid (new line, decommissioning of large generating units...), change in the capacity calculation method, enlargement of the coupled area, implementation of advanced hybrid coupling etc...
+&lt;sup>9 Exceptional events could be: important modification of the grid (new line, decommissioning of large generating units...), change in the capacity calculation method, enlargement of the coupled area, implementation of advanced hybrid coupling etc...